“Be a man!”

 Beginning in the 1960’s and 70’s, under the ideology of Feminism, the virtues of manliness and manhood began falling on hard times.

-Feminism’s arrows lodged itself in the soul of Western Civilization and its poison began taking effect.
-Now, everything inside of feminist philosophy is not bad— but it is fundamentally flawed at its core.
+Feminism’s arrows lodged itself in the soul of Western Civilization leaking its poison into society.
+Now, to be clear, everything inside of feminist philosophy is not bad— but it's ideology is fundamentally flawed at its core.
 It argues that women are equal to men in every way, and therefore deserve every opportunity and responsibility afforded to men.

-But, contrary to biblical truth and generational practice, feminist philosophy found a home in Western thought and culture — progressively working its way through the varied levels of thought and behavior.
-And now, not only have we bought into the idea that there is no God-given distinction between men and women, we now believe that men can become women!
+Contrary to biblical truth and generational practice, feminist philosophy found a home in Western thought and culture — progressively working its way through the varied levels of our thinking and behavior.
+And now, not only have we bought into the idea that there is no God-given distinction between men and women, we now believe that men can even become women!
 Men now dress like women, accessorize like women, and are “transforming” themselves into women (not that such a transformation is possible).

 We now see men trying to be women; men abdicating their leadership roles to women; men afraid to stand up against blatant cultural lies; men cowering before a culture of death; men wasting their most productive years; men who are slack-spined and weak; men who let women lead; men who waste their time playing video games; men who are letting the government raise their children; and more.